TheAwiteb/data2sound/README.md

 ```

 ## Use cases
-### Infinite storage
-You can use this tool to store your data in soundcloud, or any other sound hosting service.
-The data is stored in the sound file, so you can store as much data as you want.
-The only limit is the size of the sound file.
+This crate can be used to store data in a sound file, and to retrieve the data from the sound file.
+This can be useful for storing data in a sound file.

-## About soundcloud
-Soundcloud is a service that allows you to upload and share your music.
-It is a great place to store your music, but it is also a great place to store your data.
-The data is stored in the sound file, so you can store as much data as you want.
-The only limit is the size of the sound file which is 4GB.

 ## Benchmarks
 The following benchmarks were made on a 4.600GHz 12th Gen Intel i7-12700H CPU with 16GB of RAM.